 An ad hoc committee will organize a conference to examine the effects of changes in selected industrialized countries’ treatment of temporary and permanent immigrants with advanced training and skills, especially in the sciences, engineering, and software development, in an effort to understand the effects of the policy changes, in relation to other factors, on entry and retention and domestic labor markets and educational patterns.
 The conference will also compare these countries' administrative mechanisms (e.g., commissions and point systems), methods of integrity assurance, and data collection and evaluation.
 The committee will develop the agenda, select and invite speakers and discussants, and moderate the discussions.
 An individually-authored workshop summary will be prepared by a rapporteur.

-A workshop summary will be published in the summer of 2015.
+A workshop summary will be published in the spring of 2015.

 A committee of 5 members includes experts from the research community(e.g., labor and migration economics and law) and people with backgrounds in science and engineering.
 Inasmuch as the principal focus is non-U.S. immigration policies, the committee includes members of non-U.S. origin.
 They are: